 What is an employment brand?

 An employment brand is the market perception of what it's like to work for an organization.
 In other words, it’s the image that your prospective, current and past employees have in their minds about the employment experience at your company.
 This includes characteristics like the organization’s company culture, work environment, employee benefits, and employee value proposition.

 Why build an employment brand?

-What are the elements of a strong employment brand?
+What elements make a strong employment brand?

 - Engages the mind, heart & dreams of candidates

-- Complements the company’s product/service
+- Complements your company’s products and/or services

 - Evokes feelings of fun, prestige, challenge or rewards